Cowboys News App [Android]

 Even though I believe football is the ultimate team sport, it doesn't mean that one individual play can't change the outcome of an entire game.
 I think that is exactly what happened to the Dallas Cowboys Sunday afternoon against the Los Angeles Rams.

-Now, you can blame the loss on the disappearing act the had in the second half of the game if you want to, or the defenses inability to contain and the Rams offense.
+Now, you can blame the loss on the disappearing act the offense had in the second half of the game if you want to, or the defenses inability to contain Todd Gurley and the Rams offense.
 But, I think it was another play that changed the momentum and outcome of the entire game.

 WR Ryan Switzer

-Unfortunately, it's a play that would like to forget, but the Ryan Switzer muffed punt could possibly be the one single play that changed the entire trajectory of the game.
+Unfortunately, it’s a play that Cowboys Nation would like to forget, but the Ryan Switzer muffed punt could possibly be the one single play that changed the entire trajectory of the game.
 Fair or not, I believe that is when the momentum of the game shifted from the Cowboys to the Rams.

 Ryan Switzer's fumbled punt return allowed the Rams to pick up the loose ball at the Cowboys 18 yard line with 6:33 left on the clock before halftime.
 At the time, the Cowboys had a 17-6 lead over Los Angeles, but the Rams offense was able to capitalize off of Switzer's turnover by scoring their first touchdown of the game and decrease the deficit to 17-13.

-Before Switzer's turnover, the Cowboys offense had three consecutive drives putting points on the board against the Rams.
-The Rams simply didn't have any answers, which means a fair catch by Switzer would have likely increased the Cowboys lead heading into halftime.
+Before Switzer’s turnover, the Cowboys offense had three consecutive drives putting points on the board against the Rams.
+The Rams defense simply didn’t have any answers, which means a fair catch by Switzer would have likely increased the Cowboys lead heading into halftime.

 The Dallas Cowboys were still able to head into halftime with a 24-16 lead over the Rams, but it could've easily been 31-16 or at the very least 27-16.
 That's a much larger deficit to come back from and could have possibly sealed the game then and there.
 But, we all know how the second half of the game for the Cowboys turned out.